-To test the precision of our technique of measuring length in Google Earth Pro, we measured the length of a single log 10 times in a row to yield a length of 17.6 ± 0.2 m with 90% confidence.
-The small size of the confidence interval (1.2%) suggested relatively high precision for the technique.
-All LW observed via satellite imagery and in the field at this location was long, so no estimates on accuracy of the method for measuring small pieces of LW were possible.
+To test the precision of our technique of measuring length in Google Earth Pro, we measured the length of a single log 10 times in a row to yield a length of $17.6\pm0.2$ m with 90% confidence.
+The small size of the confidence interval (1.2%) suggests relatively high precision for the technique.

-For streams marked by a \dagger in Table 1, we also took histograms of log orientation for single logs in each stream.
+For streams marked by a † in Table 1, we also took histograms of log orientation for single logs in each stream.
 Histograms were taken using Google Earth Pro imagery.
-Ideally, we could measure wood orientation on a scale from 0° (directly in line with flow) to 180° (directly opposite to flow).
-This is possible in the field, but due to limitations in imagery resolution, we were unable to reliably distinguish the bottom and top of LW in this study.
-As a result, we noted orientation of LW on a scale from 0° (parallel to flow) to 90° (perpendicular to flow), unable to note orientation (\pm 90°).
+Ideally, we could measure wood orientation on a scale from 0° (directly in line 130 with flow) to 180° (directly opposite to flow).
+This is possible in the field, but due to limitations in imagery resolution, we were unable to reliably distinguish the bottom and top of LWD in this study.
+As a result, we noted orientation of LWD on a scale from 0° (perpendicular to flow), unable to note orientation (± 90°).

 More detailed geomorphic and sedimentologic data were collected by Whiting and Moog (2001), Hygelund (2002), and Griffiths, Anderson, and Springer (2008).
-Discharge data reported were separated between bankfull and mean discharge in Table 1 for clarity, although for spring-fed streams, since discharge is fairly constant, bankfull discharge and mean discharge are nearly the same (e.g., Whiting and Moog, 2001; Manga, 1996; Whiting and Stamm, 1995).
+Discharge data reported are separated between bankfull and mean discharge in Table

+- 135 1 for clarity, although for spring-fed streams, since discharge is fairly constant, bankfull discharge and mean discharge are nearly the same (e.g., Whiting and Moog, 2001; Manga, 1996; Whiting and Stamm, 1995).
 For streams with adequately clear satellite imagery, histograms of wood orientation were made by using Google Earth Pro to measure the angle between wood orientation and the adjacent streambank for all wood outside of logjams (approximately 100 pieces) in a stream segment containing the GPS coordinate in Table 1.
-The reaches varied in length depending on the ease of identifying single logs from about 1.5 km for Cultus River, OR to over 30 km for McCloud River, CA, although most reaches used for this analysis were under 10 km.
-We additionally observed, for streams with multiple dates of clear imagery, whether there was any detectable change in wood placement for 20+ observed logs between dates.
+We additionally observed, for streams with multiple dates of clear imagery, whether - 140 there was any detectable change in wood placement for 20+ observed logs between dates.
 Dates were typically from about 2005 to about 2018 with variation in the specific years and time periods when imagery were available.
-Regional precipitation records did not indicate persistent drought through the entire time period at any site (Arguez et al., 2010), although local conditions may deviate from regional averages.
-We primarily observed single pieces of LW with few or no logjams in the studied spring-fed streams.
-We quantified this observation by measuring the density of single logs and the density of logjams over a reach about 500 m in length for streams with adequately clear imagery.
-These data also allowed for a sense of how close LW is to one another.
-This is important since the effect of LW on bank erosion is increased when single logs are close together (Zhang, Rutherfurd, and Marren, 2019).
+Regional precipitation records do not indicate persistent drought through the entire time period at any site (Arguez et al., 2010), although local conditions may deviate from regional averages.
+We primarily observed single pieces of LWD with few or no logjams in the studied spring-fed streams.
+We quantified this observation by measuring the density of single logs and the density of logjams over a reach about - 145 500 m in length for streams with adequately clear imagery.
 We found all best fit parameters using the Marquardt-Levenberg algorithm.

-Discharge data were obtained from a range of sources.
-When available, mean and standard deviation were reported.
-For spring-fed streams, mean was similar to bankfull discharge (e.g., Whiting and Moog, 2001; Manga, 1996; Whiting and Stamm, 1995), so when bankfull discharge was not available, mean discharge was used for analyses.
-For runoff-fed streams, if bankfull discharge was unavailable, 1.25-year return period was used as an estimate for bankfull discharge.
-Statistics were repeated with and without estimated bankfull discharge.
+Discharge data are obtained from a range of sources.
+When available, mean and standard deviation are reported.
+For springfed streams, mean is similar to bankfull discharge (e.g., Whiting and Moog, 2001; Manga, 1996; Whiting and Stamm, 1995), so when bankfull discharge is not available, mean discharge is used for analyses.
+For runoff-fed streams, if bankfull discharge

+0 is unavailable, 1.25-year return period is used as an estimate for bankfull discharge.
+Statistics are repeated with and without estimated bankfull discharge.

-Data were modeled to determine which physical factors are most statistically related to stream width.
-We began from the historical convention of $w = aQ^b$, where w is width, Q discharge, and a and b are constants, which were fit separately for each model and data set.
-Additional tested models incorporated wood length l in a few different ways.
-The proposed models we tested were:
+Data are modeled to determine which physical factors are most statistically related to stream width.
+We begin from the historical convention of $w = aQ^b$ , where w is width, Q discharge, and a, b, and c are constants, which are fit separately for each model and data set.
+Additional tested models incorporate wood length l in a few different ways.
+The proposed models we test are:

-1. $$w = aQ^b$$
+1. $w = aQ^b$

-175 2. $$w = al^c$$
+- 2. $w = al^{b}$

-3. $$w = alQ^b$$
+- 3. $w = alQ^b$

-4. $$w = lQ^b$$
+- 4. $w = lQ^{b}$

-5. $$w = al^c Q^b$$
+160 5. $w = al^c Q^b$